Homology of Hilbert schemes of points on a locally planar curve: Bivariant homology formalism

 \subsection{Description of the bivariant theory}

-The bivariant Borel-Moore homology theory assigns to each map $f: X \to Y$ of reasonable\footnote{We require that $X$ and $Y$ can be written as closed subspaces of $\RR^n$ for some $n$; see \cite[I.3.1.1]{fulton81}.} topological spaces a graded abelian group $H^*(X\stackrel{f}{\to} Y)$.
+The bivariant Borel--Moore homology theory assigns to each map $f: X \to Y$ of reasonable\footnote{We require that $X$ and $Y$ can be written as closed subspaces of $\RR^n$ for some $n$; see \cite[I.3.1.1]{fulton81}.} topological spaces a graded abelian group $H^*(X\stackrel{f}{\to} Y)$.
 The theory is equipped with 3 operations. \begin{itemize} \item \emph{Product:} Given maps $X\stackrel{f}{\to}Y$ and $Y\stackrel{g}{\to}Z$, there is a product homomorphism

 For $\alpha \in H^i(X\stackrel{f}{\to} Y)$ and $\beta \in H^j(Y\stackrel{g}{\to}Z)$ we thus get a product $\alpha \cdot \beta \in H^{i+j}(X\stackrel{g \circ f}{\to}Z)$. \item \emph{Pushforward:} For any proper map $X \stackrel{f}{\to} Y$ and any map $Y \stackrel{g}{\to} Z$ there is a pushforward homomorphism $f_* : H^*(X\stackrel{g\circ f}{\to} Z) \to H^*(Y\stackrel{g}{\to}Z)$. \item \emph{Pullback:} For any Cartesian square